Search result for "North America"

 country: United States, North America

-While it is the least beautiful of the existing Universal Studios parks, this is truly a world-class theme park and a must-see when you visit Orlando for your thrill ride dose.
+While it is the least beautiful of the existing Universal Studios parks, this is nevertheless a world-class theme park and a must-see when you visit Orlando.
 'Revenge of the Mummy' is the park’s highlight, a well-themed, fast and surprising dark ride/ghost train/roller coaster-mix, different and superior to its Los Angeles version.
-Equally excellent is 'Jaws', a boat ride through Amity Village with a panicking skipper on board fending off...
+Equally excellent is 'Jaws', a boat ride through Amity Village with a panicking skipper on board fending off surprise shark attacks...

 country: United States, North America

-This is the only Universal theme park in the world which doesn't have the 'studio' theme.
-It's a great adventure-themed park featuring some of the world’s best and most thrilling attractions.
+As of 2008, this is the only Universal theme park in the world which doesn't have the 'studio' theme.
+It's a great adventure-themed park featuring some of the world’s best and most thrilling attractions:You'll enjoy the 'Jurassic Park' water ride, beautifully integrated into a jungle setting instead of a studio surrounding, featuring caves, primeval forests, swampland with dinosaur animatronics and John Williams’ film music.
+The ride's climax is one of the...

 country: United States, North America